About Danny Azoulay

 He lives in the village of Tzur Hadassah in Jerusalem hills with his wife and four children, Dorin, Elad, Kelli and Hallel.

 The departure point of my art is drawn from Jewish traditions and the richness of its symbolism and folklore.
 My interests are varied and my taste tends to be eclectic, so the idea of blending different elements from diverse areas of the world into a singular composition attracts me.
 I, myself, am a transplant from Morocco to Israel, and the fusion of past and present, East and West, traditional and modern is key to the art I strive to create.

-All of Daniel Azoulay’s ketubahs are by the giclee method – modern day lithography – paper cut on the fine acid-free paper, and hand-embellished with 24 karat gold leaf.
+All of Danny Azoulay’s ketubahs are giclee, a modern-day method of lithography, are paper cuts on the finest acid-free paper and hand-embellished with 24 karat gold leaf.
 Each ketubah is dated, numbered and signed by the artist and is one of a limited edition.
-It not only imbues the marriage ceremony with beauty, but is an artwork to be lastingly treasured by future generations.
+The ketubah, not only imbues every marriage ceremony with beauty, but is an artwork to be lastingly treasured by future generations.
 It is the new couple’s first family heirloom.